Top Tips on how to Negotiate Property Prices

 If the property is old and hasn’t been updated or maintained well, this should be reflected in the price.
 If it isn’t, these should be taken into consideration before you offer.

-Old doesn’t always been unloved or in need of a refurbishment, this is totally dependent on how the house has been cared for and the type of Landlord looking after it.
+Old doesn’t always mean unloved or in need of a refurbishment, this is totally dependent on how the house has been cared for and the type of Landlord looking after it.
 However, old can often mean that there are issues in the property which you want to understand fully before taking them on.
 If the property needs work because rooms haven’t been updated in a long time, this is something you should consider before offering and ensure the cost of those works are reflected in your offer.

 A property that needs a large-scale refurbishments and repairs is one to pay attention to before offering.
 Refurbishment types and costs will vary massively depending on the size of the house and the works that need doing.